lifedox/granular-configuration-language/doc-spec/configuration.md

   - **Input:** Comma-delimited list of plugin names
   - **Description:** Disables tags provided by the selected plugins.
   - Use [`available_plugins`](#viewing-available-plugins) to view plugins
+  - Internal tags cannot be disabled as a plugin.
 - `G_CONFIG_DISABLE_TAGS`
   - **Input:** Comma-delimited list of tag names
   - **Description:** Disables the selected tags.